BaseMax/RandomRealNameAPIGo/README.md

 **Note:** Obviously, the HTTP Code is expected to be 200 if the request is answered successfully.
 Otherwise, you can use the appropriate code according to the error.

+## Database or not?

+As it is clear, maybe there is no reason to use database in this project.
+But you can use the database you like.

+You can also use the file to store names and surnames.
+But keep in mind that your web service must be able to respond to a large number of simultaneous requests.

 ## Authors

 - Amir Shiati